 - Camping Gear: Camping gear is included (tent, sleeping bag, mattress, pillow, chair).
 Please do not expect luxury camping.
 Our goal on this trip is to maximize your photography, so we spend as little time as possible in camp.
 We’ll camp next to the vehicle(s) so don't worry about having to carry your gear.
 If you elect to bring your own camping gear, note that cargo space is limited so do not bring too much stuff.

 - Food/Water: We will provide food and beverages on this trip.
 A hot meal will be served for dinner.
 Breakfast will include coffee/tea and there is a selection of cold and warm food choices.
-Please note: We are unable to accommodate special dietary needs on our campouts.
-If you have food allergies, or dietary restrictions, we ask that you bring your own meals.
+If you have severe allergies or restrictive dietary needs, it's best that you bring your own food.
 We will have a water container you can use to refill any water bottles.

 - Weather Conditions: We can still access White Pocket even in the most inclement of conditions.
 If the weather is truly ugly, your tour guide may suggest you visit an alternate destination.
 This decision will be made the day of the outing based on the consensus of the group.
 Note that we cannot offer refunds due to weather unless we cannot go out at all.
 Don’t despise bad weather as that is when you can get the most dramatic photos!
 Just make sure you are prepared for the conditions the day of your tour.